EgoDevs/ego-rust-template/README.md

 - **!!
 Important !!
 Setup Credentials**

-  - location: under `credentials` folder, added to `.gitignore`
+  - Under `credentials` folder, you need to add 3 files.
-  - `seedPhrase.txt`: 12 words mnemonic phrases, to create secp256k1 account for local test
+    1.  `seedPhrase.txt`: 12 words mnemonic phrases, to create secp256k1 account for local test
-  - `production.pem`: pem file with secp256k1 curve encoded, use for `mainnet` deployment
+    2.  `production.pem`: pem file with secp256k1 curve encoded, use for `mainnet` deployment
-  - `production_cycles_wallet.txt`: cycles wallet of mainnet, use for `mainnet` deployment
+    3.  `production_cycles_wallet.txt`: cycles wallet of mainnet, use for `mainnet` deployment
   - You can change file names on `ego-config`.json

 - setup project, see `ego-projects.json`,

 ## Quick Start

-1. pnpm install
+1. `pnpm install`
 2. `pnpm run ego:run` to create and deploy
 3. `pnpm run test ego_example` to run test file in `clients/tests`